nayere6342/sep11-freedom-project/blog/entry03.md

 * This part of the code just adds objects that the player has to jump over.

-* It also creates a scoring system for the player evertime they cross a tree.
+* It also creates a scoring system for the player every time they cross a tree.

 ```Js
 function spawnTree() {